 Slowing down is not the same thing as winding down.
 Change moves at different heartbeats but the heart must keep beating.
-So listen to your heart.
+So listen to your heart, as a famous song advises.
 What is it telling you?

 I’ve been criticized for going down a lot of rabbit holes in my life.
 I’ve been asked if I lost my focus or if I couldn’t be satisfied and content with what I had.